 Enroll in an intensive Spanish language and conversation class at the Beginner, Intermediate, or Advanced level.
 You spend several hours each day in class, studying language and grammar, and practicing your conversation skills.

-Additionally, you immerse yourself in the culture through activities and field study that involve the current events and daily life in Barcelona and Catalonia.
+Additionally, you immerse yourself in the culture through activities and course-related excursions that involve the current events and daily life in Barcelona and Catalonia.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Barcelona, it will feel like home.

 Homestays – Normally, two or three IES Abroad students live in a home with local residents and students share a double room.
 You are provided two meals a day while the program is in session.